hunterhector/DDSemantics/README.md

 Processing steps:
 1. Create the automatically constructed training set
     1. Find a domain relevant corpus and parse it with the pipeline
+    1. Use the pre-parsed annotated Gigaword NYT portion
 1. Obtain the relevant corpus
     1. For G&C Corpus
         1. Read both Propbank and Nombank into the annotations format